geleto/cascador-ai/README.md

 ### 💡 Logic vs. Capabilities: A Clear Separation of Concerns

-The library encourages a powerful separation between the *what* and the *how*:
+The library encourages a powerful separation between the *what* (the orchestration plan) and the *how* (the underlying tools and functions):

 *   **The Logic (The "What"):** This is the high-level plan defined in a `ScriptRunner` or `TemplateRenderer`.
-It's a readable, self-contained script that orchestrates the workflow.
+It's a readable, self-contained script that orchestrates the workflow, defining the steps and data flow.
+    *   *Examples:* A script that first generates a draft, then sends it for critique, and finally revises it based on feedback; a template that fetches user data and product recommendations in parallel to render a personalized welcome email.

-*   **The Capabilities (The "How"):** These are the JavaScript/TypeScript functions, LLM renderers, and data you provide in the `context` object.
-They are the concrete tools and data sources your logic uses to get the job done.
+*   **The Capabilities (The "How"):** These are the concrete tools and data sources your logic uses to get the job done.
+You provide them in the `context` object, making them available to your scripts and templates.
+The engine automatically handles resolving promises, allowing you to focus on your workflow logic without async boilerplate.
+    *   *Examples:* Seamlessly access asynchronous data and functionality—from static values (`{ qualityThreshold: 8 }`) and dynamic JavaScript functions (`(name) => name.toUpperCase()`) to external API calls (`fetchWeatherAPI`), database queries (`db.getUser`), custom service integrations, and even other `Cascador-AI` renderers.

+### 🧩 Composable & Reusable Components

+Cascador-AI treats every piece of your AI workflow—from a simple text generator to a complex multi-step agent—as a modular, reusable component.
+Because you define logic as code, you can encapsulate functionality into distinct `TextGenerator`, `ObjectGenerator`, or `ScriptRunner` instances.

+These components are not just static definitions; they are callable functions that can be passed around, nested, and composed.
+You can call one component from within another's script or template by simply adding it to the `context`.
+This allows you to build sophisticated systems from smaller, testable, and self-contained parts, promoting clean architecture and avoiding monolithic, hard-to-maintain agent definitions.
+For even more powerful composition, Cascada templates and scripts can also `include` files, `import` macros, and `extend` parent templates and scripts.

 ### 🛠️ Full-Spectrum AI Functionality

-Powered by the Vercel AI SDK Core, Cascador-AI provides a complete toolkit for modern AI development:
+Cascador-AI combines its unique orchestration capabilities with the robust features of the [Vercel AI SDK Core](https://sdk.vercel.ai/docs/ai-sdk-core) to provide a complete toolkit for modern AI development.

+#### Powered by Cascada
+*   **Declarative Agent Orchestration:** Define sophisticated, multi-step agent logic using clean, readable scripts.
+The engine automatically parallelizes independent operations, data-flows and piepeline steps while transparently managing data dependencies, letting you focus on the "what" instead of the "how."
+*   **Dynamic Prompt Engineering:** Craft powerful, adaptive prompts by composing templates, embedding the results from other LLM calls, and injecting data from asynchronous sources like APIs or databases, all within a single, coherent workflow.
+*   **Seamless Custom Integrations:** Easily plug any custom service, utility, or external API into your workflows.
+By adding them to the `context` object, they become available as simple function calls within your scripts and templates.

+#### Powered by the Vercel AI SDK Core
+*   **LLM Provider Flexibility:** Works with any major provider supported by the Vercel AI SDK Core, including OpenAI, Anthropic, Google, Cohere, and more.
+Swap models and providers with a single line of code.
-*   **Structured Data:** Generate strongly-typed, validated JSON objects and arrays using Zod schemas.
+*   **Structured Data Generation:** Generate strongly-typed, validated JSON objects and arrays using Zod schemas, ensuring reliable and predictable outputs from your LLMs.
-*   **Tool Use:** Expose your own functions - like API calls or database queries - as tools that can be called directly by the LLM agents.
+*   **Model-Driven Tool Use:** Expose your own functions—like API calls or database queries—as tools that an LLM can decide to call based on its own reasoning to fulfill a user's request.
-*   **Text Generation & Streaming:** Leverage powerful LLMs for both one-shot text generation and real-time streaming for interactive experiences.
+*   **Text Generation & Streaming:** Leverage powerful LLMs for both one-shot text generation and real-time streaming to create dynamic, interactive user experiences.
-*   **Custom Integrations:** Seamlessly plug any custom service, utility, or external API into your workflows via the `context` object.

 **⚠️ Welcome to the Cutting Edge! ⚠️**
 Cascador-AI is a new project and is evolving quickly!
 This is exciting, but it also means things are in flux.
 You might run into bugs, and the documentation might not always align perfectly with the released code.
 It could be behind or have gaps.
 I am working hard to improve everything and welcome your contributions and feedback.